smannist/dungeon-generator/documentation/weekly_report_3.md

 ## Conclusion

 Made a ton of progress, but it is still hard to make dungeons that are visually appealing.
+Also: thank you for the link you sent me on email, using height/width ratios for partitions makes sense!

 Time used: 25-30 hours.
 I neglected other courses to make room for this project.